 This is done to minimise the environmental impact of sending the plants.
 The whole idea of Rocket Gardens is eco-friendly.
 All plants are organic, watered with Cornish rainwater, grown and sent in season and without the use of chemicals or pesticides.
 You can buy a variety of different gardens, from mini ones if you don’t have much space, through to huge ones like ours.
 You can also order the individual plants if you prefer.

 We weren’t really ready for so many plants to arrive.
 I intended to plant them in an area of my dad’s garden that I hadn’t got around to digging.
-When the plants arrived and I realised how they were packaged, I went into panic gardening mode (yes, panic gardening is henceforth a thing) and dug as much of the garden as I could.
+When the plants arrived and I realised how they were packaged, I went into panic gardening mode and dug as much of the garden as I could.

 Once this was done, I was ably assisted by two children and a cat to plant up the seedlings.
 There are labels attached to some plants in the box.
 Rocket Gardens encourage you to unpack all the plants and take them out with labels, matching them all together so you know exactly what you’ve got.
 They send an instruction leaflet telling you a bit about each plant and how to care for it.